-ONE is a campaigning and advocacy organization of more than 3.5 million people taking action to end extreme poverty and preventable disease, particularly in Africa… because the facts show extreme poverty has already been cut in half and can be virtually eliminated by 2030, but only if we act with urgency now.
+ONE is a campaigning and advocacy organization of nearly eight million people around the world taking action to end extreme poverty and preventable disease, particularly in Africa.

-ONE is not a grant-making organization and does not solicit funding from the public or receive government funding.
-ONE is funded almost entirely by a handful of philanthropists and foundations.
-We achieve change through advocacy -- our teams in Washington, D.C., London, Johannesburg, Brussels, Berlin, and Paris educate and lobby governments to shape policy solutions that save and improve millions of lives.
+ONE is not a grant-making organization and we do not solicit funding from the public or receive government funds.
+ONE is funded almost entirely by foundations, individual philanthropists and corporations.

-Helping develop, pass and secure funding for historic AIDS initiatives, such as the US’s PEPFAR and the Global Fund to Fight AIDS, TB and Malaria, and Gavi, the Vaccine Alliance.
+Helping secure at least $37.5 billion in funding for historic health initiatives, including the Global Fund to Fight AIDS, TB and Malaria, and Gavi, the Vaccine Alliance.